Economic impact of the COVID-19 pandemic: Overall economic contraction

 From the first to the second quarter of 2020, the EU government debt grew by 8.4 percentage points to 88% of GDP.
 According to the European Commission, debt to GDP reached 94% by the end of 2020.
 In autumn 2020, a second wave of infection and lockdowns aggravated the problem.

 After one year of the COVID-19 crisis, corporate investment was expected to decline by at least 25%.

 The International Monetary Fund (IMF) and other organizations predicted that the European Union's GDP would contract by 6% to 8%, a drop unprecedented since the Great Depression.

 The European Union's total real GDP fall was more than 11% compared to the first quarter of 2020, the biggest drop in a single quarter on record.

 The reduction in GDP was caused by government attempts to restrict the virus's spread, and it varied greatly between Member States.
 It was weakest, on average, in Central and Eastern Europe, where real GDP decreased 9.7% in the second quarter compared to the first.
 It decreased by 11.5% in Western and Northern Europe, and by roughly 15% in Southern Europe.
 In comparison, real GDP in the United States fell by nearly 9% in the second quarter compared to the first quarter.

 In the second quarter of 2020, disposable income per capita decreased dramatically, affecting consumer expenditure, particularly for lower-income families.

 The impact of the COVID-19 varied greatly on the industry.
 Sectors that rely heavily on physical presence, including passenger transportation, the arts, entertainment, tourism, and hospitality, were impacted the worst, with declines of up to 30% in the second quarter of 2020 compared to the first quarter.
 Industries such as agriculture, banking, and real estate, declined by 3% or less during the same time span.
-During the global financial crisis, the distribution of economic effect across sectors was extremely varied, with EU manufacturing suffering the worst decrease – over 20% in the first quarter of 2009.
+During the 2008 financial crisis, the distribution of economic effect across sectors was extremely varied, with EU manufacturing suffering the worst decrease – over 20% in the first quarter of 2009.
 The decrease in other sectors was relatively limited, at around or below 6%.